The Super Bowl is less than a week away - and we could not be more excited.

 2. Men were more upset than women

-When looking at the emotional traces of men and women (chart below), it’s men that found the ad much sadder.
+When looking at the emotional traces of men and women (chart above), it’s men that found the ad much sadder.
 Fifteen percent sadder, to be exact.
 In fact, the ad was 35% more likely to make men upset than the average ad in the sector, particularly during the second half of the video.

 Meanwhile, women, who on average are more likely than men to show signs of sadness while watching ads, were 10% less sad.
 Women’s sadness levels peak at the start of the video, during the scene showing the mum and her son, and then tail off for the rest of the 60-second spot.